openresty/lua-nginx-module/README.markdown

  thread_pool testpool threads=100;
 ```

-The second argument `module`, specifies the lua module name to execute in the worker thread, which would returns a lua function when loaded.
+The second argument `module_name` specifies the lua module name to execute in the worker thread, which would returns a lua table.
 The module must be inside the package path, e.g.

 ```nginx

  lua_package_path '/opt/openresty/?.lua;;';
 ```

+The third argument `func_name` specifies the function field in the module table as the second argument.

-The type of arg must be one of type below:
+The type of `arg`s must be one of type below:

 * boolean
 * number